U.S. FDA issues device safety alert following "superbug" outbreak

 The FDA said it wanted to raise awareness among healthcare professionals that the complex design of the devices - flexible tubes that are threaded through the mouth, throat and stomach to drain fluids from blocked pancreatic and biliary ducts - is associated with a risk of multidrug-resistant infections even when a manufacturer's cleaning instructions are followed correctly.

-Makers of the devices, known as duodenoscopes, include Olympus Corp (7733.T), Fujifilm Holdings Corp (4901.T) and Pentax Medical.
+Makers of the devices, known as duodenoscopes, include Olympus Corp, Fujifilm Holdings Corp and Pentax Medical.

 Leslie Wooldridge, a spokeswoman for the FDA, said the agency has been actively working with federal partners, manufacturers and other stakeholders "to better understand the issues that contribute to the infections and what can be done to mitigate them."